GrinnellAppDev/Android-Training-Fall-2018/week3.md

 ![screen shot 2018-09-16 at 12 22 49 pm](https://user-images.githubusercontent.com/20831683/45599089-48662500-b9ab-11e8-927a-c8d5f31b88f2.png)

-## Week 3
+# Week 3
 Topics covered
- - Activities
+ - Activities [Review here]
- - Activities hierachy / stack
+ - Activities hierachy / stack [Review here]
- - R.java files
+ - R.java files [Review here]

-## ListViews
+#### ListViews
  - [Revisit ListViews here](https://www.tutorialspoint.com/android/android_list_view.htm)

-## In order to create a ListView in your activity you need to do the following.
+## Summary of listviews: In order to create a ListView in your activity you need to do the following.

 #### Activity
 - Create a new Activity that will host the Listview